BayAreaMetro/RegionalTransitDatabase/docs/transit_priority_areas.md

 #### Bus Stops
 -  0.2 mile Buffer around existing or planned *high-frequency* bus stops.
 (2)*

-*See Qualifying Criteria in Methods for a more thorough definition of "high frequency"
+*See Qualifying Criteria in Methods for a more thorough definition of *high frequency*

 #### Rail & Ferry:
 -  Existing rail stations  (3)